pantheon-systems/documentation/source/content/workspace-offboarding.md

    - **Everything**: removes a member from all workspaces and associated sites.

-   - **Workspace only**: removes a member from this workspace only.
+   - **Workspace Only**: removes a member from this workspace only.
 Associated sites will not be impacted.

      ![Alt text](../images/workspace-offboarding.png)